DiagrammerGPT: Generating Open-Domain, Open-Platform Diagrams via LLM Planning: Introduction

-We also conduct additional analysis including \textbf{open-domain} diagram generation, \textbf{vector graphic} diagram generation from our \plan{}s in \textbf{multiple platforms}, \textbf{human-in-the-loop} \plan{} editing, and \textbf{text-only \vs{} multimodal LLM} (\eg{}, GPT-4Vision~\cite{OpenAI2023GPT4Vison}) for \plan{} creation/refinement (see \cref{subsec:additional_analysis_results}).
-First, we experiment with generating diagrams in unseen domains (\eg{}, geology and plants) that are not covered in the LLM in-context example domains (astronomy, biology, engineering), where our \method{} could often generate semantically accurate \plan{}s and diagrams from these unseen prompts.
-Second, we experiment with rendering our \plan{}s in multiple platforms, beyond just our diffusion model (\generator{}): we render our plans in both Microsoft PowerPoint and Inkscape.
-While the rendered diagrams from these platforms are in different styles than the ones in the AI2D dataset, the diagrams still accurately convey the information described in the prompts.
-Our \plan{}s can easily be exported to other similar platforms as well.
+We also conduct additional analysis, including \textbf{open-domain} diagram generation, \textbf{multiple platforms vector graphic} diagram generation, \textbf{human-in-the-loop} editing, and \textbf{text-only \vs{} multimodal LLM} (\eg{}, GPT-4Vision~\citep{OpenAI2023GPT4Vison}; see \cref{subsec:additional_analysis_results} and appendix).
+First, we experiment with generating diagrams in unseen domains (\eg{}, geology and plants) that are not covered in the LLM in-context learning domains (astronomy, biology, engineering), where our \method{} could often generate semantically accurate \plan{}s and diagrams from these unseen prompts.
+Second, we experiment with rendering our \plan{}s in multiple platforms: Microsoft PowerPoint, Inkscape, and Adobe Illustrator (see \cref{fig:vector_diagram_examples_half}).
 Third, we show that once a \plan{} is exported to another platform, end-users can also manually edit plans to their liking and send them back to our \generator{} to generate images using their manually refined plan (\ie{}, human-in-the-loop refinement of \plan{}).
-Lastly, we experiment with using the recently released GPT-4Vision~\cite{OpenAI2023GPT4Vison} instead of text-only GPT-4 for our planner and \auditor{} LLMs, to see whether multimodal LLMs can better handle diagram planning and refinement.
+Lastly, we experiment with using the recently released GPT-4Vision~\citep{OpenAI2023GPT4Vison} instead of text-only GPT-4 for our planner and \auditor{} LLMs (in appendix).